Rearrangement groups of fractals: Cubical Complexes

 \subsection{A Groupoid of Rearrangements}

 We now introduce the notion of a rearrangement between two limit spaces.
 We will use this idea heavily in the construction of $\CAT(0)$ cubical complexes.

 If we fix a replacement rule $e\to R$, any graph $G$ can serve as the base graph for a replacement system $(G, e\to R)$, leading to a limit space~$X(G)$.
 For example, Figure~\ref{fig:DifferentBasilicaBase} shows a limit space obtained from the basilica replacement rule using a different base graph.
+Note that this space is actually homemorphic to the basilica, but its structure as a limit space is different (see~Remark~\ref{rem:structure}).

 It is possible to define canonical homeomorphisms between the cells of any two limit spaces that are defined using the same replacement rule.
 This leads to the following definition.

 \begin{definition}Let $X(G)$ and $X(G')$ be limit spaces based on the same replacement rule.
 A homeomorphism $f\colon X(G)\to X(G')$ is called a \newword{rearrangement} if there exists a cellular partition $\mathcal{P}$ of $X(G)$ such that $f$ restricts to a canonical homeomorphism on each cell of~$\mathcal{P}$. \end{definition}